victor-magarlamov/datavader/README.md

 ## Customization

-You can create your own validator and register one with **addCustomValidator** method.
+You can create your own validator and register one with **addValidatorRule** method.

 For expample let's create *isEmail* rule.